 We looked for restaurants that offered gluten-free options, and we learned that some did a better job than others at protecting against cross-contamination.
 Every bad experience resulted in about a week of intense abdominal distress for Ray.

 We mostly eat at home now, enjoying homemade pizzas, Chinese food (with gluten-free Tamari), breads, cookies, muffins, and whatever else strikes our fancy.
-Our kitchen is a dedicated gluten-free kitchen that has been inspected by the North Carolina Department of Agriculture.
-My training includes experience in a store bakery, food safety training, and research that includes avoiding cross-contamination and hidden sources of gluten.
+Our kitchen is a dedicated gluten-free, home-based kitchen operating under the Florida Cottage Food Law.
+All items are handmade from scratch in a cottage food operation that is not subject to Florida’s food safety regulations.
+My training includes experience in a professional store bakery, food safety training, state inspection of our North Carolina kitchen, and research that includes avoiding cross-contamination and hidden sources of gluten.

-As a gluten-free baker, whatever I create has to satisfy two criteria – Ray’s sensitive system and Tim’s sensitive taste buds.
+As a gluten-free baker, whatever I create has to satisfy two criteria – my gluten-free husband’s sensitive system and my non-gluten-free son’s sensitive taste buds.
 Everything I bake has to pass both tests with flying colors.
 The greatest proof of success is to offer a gluten-free treat to someone who hates gluten-free foods and watch that person take a bite, close his or her eyes, smile, and say, “Oh, this is goooood!”
 We’d love to share that experience with you, too!